Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

     screen.
     ![Application Secret](.././images/azureSubscriptions/AzureSP_CaptureClientSecret.png#thumbnail)

+## STEP 3: Enable Azure Security Center audit policies

+Enable policies from **Azure Security center** using script.
+This scripts will update configurations and settings to make the cloud account compliant for the policies [listed here](../../onboardingGuide/enableASCAuditPolicies/#asc-policy-list).

+Please follow [link](../../onboardingGuide/enableASCAuditPolicies/) for steps.

-## STEP 3: Grant access to Azure subscription additional roles
+## STEP 4: Grant access to Azure subscription additional roles

 **This step is optional**